How to Get Your Point Across the Right Way

 Manage This Issue

 To increase your chances of getting your point across, focus more on the receiver than on the sender.
 Tailor your message to your audience to improve their comprehension.
-Don't worry so much about what you want to say as about what you want them to hear and understand.
+Don't worry so much about what you want to say as you do about what you want them to hear and understand.